andresporras3423/calculator-react/README.md

 # calculator-react

-First milestone for calculator react Microverse Project, By Oscar Russi
+Second milestone for calculator react Microverse Project, By Oscar Russi

 ![screenshot](calculator-screenshot.png)

 # What it does

-- Initial config for calculator project
-- Remove unnecessary files after npx create-react-app
-- Add linters
-- Add prop-types and big.js packages
+- Add components to the project
+- Move component to components folder
+- Inside App component added Display and ButtonPanel components
+- The Display has an input text to show the result of the operations
+- The ButtonPanels contain all the Button components, one per each button
+- Using nanoid package to create unique ids for the different elements od the DOM
+- to install nanoid use: "npm install nanoid"
-- Deployment in Heroku
+- Using React fragment in the App component

 # Build with